United Airlines wants to turn algae into jet fuel

 The airline has made an ambitious goal of being a 100% green company by 2050 and has started a venture fund to identify and invest in technology that will help the company achieve that goal.

-SAF is made from used cooking oil or agricultural waste, but scientists hope it can eventually be made from things like household trash, forest waste or, in the case of Viridos, algae.
+SAF is made from used cooking oil or agricultural waste, but scientists hope it can eventually be made from such things as household trash, forest waste or, in the case of Viridos, algae.

-Viridos claims to be a leader in bioengineering microalgae and says its algae have already achieved seven times the oil productivity compared to wild algae.
+Viridos identifies itself as a leader in bioengineering microalgae and says its algae have already achieved seven times the oil productivity compared to wild algae.
 With those scientific advancements comes the potential to create a more effective and sustainable algae oil that could one day be turned into SAF, the company says.

 “Based on current estimates, SAF created by Viridos’ algae oil is expected to have a 70% reduced carbon footprint on a lifecycle basis when compared to traditional jet fuel,” United said in a news release.